DanEdens/Issue-tracker-console/README.md

 Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `up-console\appsettings.json` file
+1. Open the `Issue_tracker_console\appsettings.json` file
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `up-console` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `Issue_tracker_console` application copied from the Azure portal.

 ### Step 4: Run the sample